-“There’s three types of lies in the world: lies, damned lies, and statistics.” – Origin disputed. ￼
+“There are three types of lies in the world: lies, damned lies, and statistics.” – Origin disputed.

 (Infographic courtesy of Project Know, using Department of Justice statistics).

 Congratulations Hawaii!
-According the the US Department of Justice and the FBI our DUI arrests are way under the National Average.
+According to the US Department of Justice and the FBI, our DUI arrests are way under the National Average.
 Either what we’re doing to limit DUIs is working, or we’re horribly under-arresting.
 I assure you it isn’t the latter.

 - 3,586 Charged